District Leaders

 District Leader 67th Assembly District Part C

-Richard is a longtime social and political activist who during his Hunter College days organized successful a campaign to establish a Black and Latino Studies Dept. and helped organize the first Earth Day in NYC in 1970.
+Richard is a longtime social and political activist who, during his Hunter College days, organized a successful campaign to establish a Black and Latino Studies Department and helped organize the first Earth Day in NYC in 1970.

-He served as Vice President of the Council of Supervisors and Administrators (CSA) for 25 years.
-He led the effort to organize publicly funded early childhood directors to join the CSA (Council of School Supervisors and Administrators) union.
-He helped organize both city wide and state wide early childhood coalitions.
-He was Director of Family Day Care at Nuestros Ninos Child Care Center in Williamsburg Brooklyn .
+He served as Vice President of the Council of Supervisors and Administrators (CSA) for 25 years, and has led the effort to organize publicly-funded early childhood directors to join the CSA union.
+He helped organize both city-wide and state-wide early childhood coalitions.
+He was Director of Family Day Care at Nuestros Niños Child Care Center in Williamsburg, Brooklyn .

-As a political activist and longtime CFD member he has worked on the early campaigns of Jerry Nadler, Scott Stringer and Linda Rosenthal.
+As a political activist and longtime CFD member, he has worked on the early campaigns of Rep. Jerry Nadler, Former NYC Comptroller Scott Stringer, and Assemblymember Linda Rosenthal.
 He served on the national board of Americans for Democratic Action.

-It was at CFD that he met his wife Janice who is also a DL in the 67 AD.
+It was at CFD that he met his wife, Janice, who is also a District Leader in the 67th Assembly District.

 Pablo Zevallos